ISAITB/docs-tdl/source/constructs/index.rst

     @to, yes, The ID of the actor that will be receiving the message (see :ref:`test-case-actors`).
     @desc, yes, A description to display to the user for this test step.
     @id, no, The ID for the step.
 This is also the name of a ``map`` variable in the session context in which output will be stored. config, no, Zero or more elements containing configuration values pertinent to receiving.
-Each ``config`` element has a ``name`` attribute and a text content as value. input, no, Zero or more elements for the signal's input parameters.
+Each ``config`` element has a ``name`` attribute and a text content or variable reference as value. input, no, Zero or more elements for the signal's input parameters.
 See :ref:`handlers-inputs-outputs` for details. output, no, Zero or more elements for the resulting output values.
 See :ref:`handlers-inputs-outputs` for details.